Last Updated on June 19, 2023 by Matt

-Fast-forward three decades, a small number of companies, most notably California’s Jack’s Surfboards, started commercialising a new product called “surf wax”.
-They were the first to introduce different coloured wax for different water temperatures – a breakthrough in the surf wax industry.
+Fast-forward three decades, a small number of companies, most notably California’s Jack’s Surfboards, started commercializing a new product called “surf wax”.
+They were the first to introduce different colored wax for different water temperatures – a breakthrough in the surf wax industry.

 In the following years, other surf waxes – such as Waxmate, Wax Research, and the iconic Sex Wax – cropped up in California with their own innovative formula and product range.

-These factors prompted manufacturers to not only diversify their product but, with the help of technology, improve its quality.
+These factors prompted manufacturers to not only diversify their products but, with the help of technology, improve their quality.
 This was when surfers were introduced to stickier types of wax, as well as more temperature-specific bars.
 It was also around this time that the wax comb was invented.
 The first organic surf wax was created in 2005, in Cornwall, UK.

 Even with the environmental repercussions from its production and the downsides to the health of surfers (aka wax rash), surf wax has remained the go-to option for surfboard deck traction.

 There are many different types of surf wax, and choosing the right one will involve a tonne of elements – from the temperature of the water to your personal preference regarding the level of stickiness and your budget.

 Plus, if the water temperature in your local break fluctuates a lot from winter to summer, or if you’re going on a surf trip, you’ll need to change your wax accordingly.
 Still, choosing your surf wax begins with an assessment of the condition of your surfboard deck.
 If the board is new or has been freshly cleaned from wax, you’ll need a base coat before applying the regular, top coat wax.